Reserve Bank keeps interest rates on hold

 He also flagged electricity costs and food inflation — particularly meat prices, which are being affected by the foot-and-mouth disease outbreak — as key risks to monitor.

-Kganyago announced the decision on Thursday after the monetary policy committee’s (MPC) first meeting of 2026.
+Kganyago announced the decision yesterday after the monetary policy committee’s (MPC) first meeting of 2026.
 Two members favoured a cut while four preferred a hold.

 “Markets are jittery and precious metals like gold have received safe-haven flows.
 There are also ongoing risks of an AI bubble,” Kganyago said.